icure/medtech-docs/sdks/explanations/explaination-data-model/data-model-data-sample.md

 ## Examples

-### A Medical Device Registering Data
+### A Medical Device Monitoring a Patient

-A smartwatch (Medical Device) is connected to the application and registers the heart rate of the Patient during period.
+A smartwatch (Medical Device) is connected to the application and registers the heart rate of the Patient.
 Each minute, it measures the value and stores it as a new Data Sample.

 ```typescript